exercism/python/docs/TOOLS.md

 #### Notable extensions

-Sublime Text comes with a lot of tools already, but some of these tools could make your python development easier.
+Sublime Text comes with a lot of tools already, but some of these tools could make your Python development easier.
 Make sure you have *package control* installed, go to `Tools` >> `Install Package Control...`.
 To install packages open your command pallet and type in `Package Control: Install Package`, here you can enter the name of the packages you'd like to install.

 [Terminus](https://packagecontrol.io/packages/Terminus) - A terminal for your sublime.
 It is fully featured and support for Windows operating systems.
 This package is almost a must-have for you to be able to run `pytest` scripts.

 [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) - A linter for sublime.
-This tool notifies you about python code that does not follow best practices.
+This tool notifies you about Python code that does not follow best practices.
 We recommend you set it up to use PEP-8.

 ### JupyterLab